-Security Incidents
+Security Incidents Casualties and I Casualties and Detentions

-Since start of 2025 1

-Since start of 2024 10

-Since February 2022 33
+Since start of 2025 Since start of 2024 Since February 2022 3 12 35 Injuries Deaths Crew detained 14 45 50

-Incidents Involving Sea Mines
+Incidents Involving Sea a Mines Location of Sea Mine Incidents

-Since start of 2025 0
+Since start of 2025 3 Ukraine 7

-Since start of 2024 1
+Since start of 2024 13 Romania 7

-Since February 2022 22
+Since February 2022 39 Bulgaria 3

-Casualties and Detentions

-Injuries 12

-Deaths 41

-Crew detained 50

-Location of Sea Mine Incidents

-Ukraine 7

-Romania 7

-Bulgaria 3

-Turkey 3
+Turkey 4

 Georgia 1

 Since Russia's invasion of Ukraine in February 2022, we have recorded more than 30 maritime security incidents in the Black Sea involving merchant vessels.
 These incidents include missile attacks, drone attacks, and vessel detentions.
-While some of the merchant vessels that have been hit by missiles or damaged during port attacks were victims of collateral damage, many vessels have directly been targeted by Russian armed forces since the start of the war.
-We have recorded five incidents where the Russian military has intercepted and detained merchant vessels they suspect of involvement with Ukraine.
+While some merchant vessels hit by missiles or damaged during port attacks were victims of collateral damage, many have been directly targeted by Russian armed forces since the start of the war.
+We have recorded five incidents in which the Russian military has intercepted and detained merchant vessels suspected of involvement with Ukraine.